Updated June 14, 2023

-- Hybrid clouds: This model is a combination of private and public cloud models.
+- Hybrid Clouds: This model combines private and public cloud models.
 Security is an issue here.

 All cloud resources and models are made available through the internet.
 Access to the resource is possible with any standard browser software or with any device that connects to the internet.

-Due to the emergence of new technologies, we are witnessing a big data deluge due to substantial changes made in the interactions in business to consumer, or business to business and between organizations.
-New data is generated continuously, especially in organizations that are customer-oriented and at every stage in all transactions.
-All this data when modeled correctly can be analyzed to support effective decision making in organizations.
-Hence, the growth of data-fueled by a variety of devices and the internet has the potential for unprecedented opportunities.
+Due to the emergence of new technologies, we are witnessing a big data deluge due to substantial changes made in the interactions in business to consumer or business to business and between organizations.
+New data is generated continuously, especially in customer-oriented organizations and at every stage of all transactions.
+All this data, when modeled correctly, can be analyzed to support effective decision-making in organizations.
+Hence, the data growth fueled by various devices and the internet has the potential for unprecedented opportunities.

 Data analytics can be understood as analytical modeling or preparing data for accurate quantitative analysis.
 Data analytics is required for extracting insightful information to drive continuous improvements and to understand trends and business performance.
-Thus analytics is understood as measurement and estimation of data from big data sources.
-New analytics trends in real-time streaming data have the ability to quickly respond to volatile demands, better quality, and value which pave the way for a digitally-driven organization.
+Thus analytics is understood as measuring and estimating data from big data sources.
+New analytics trends in real-time streaming data can quickly respond to volatile demands and better quality and value, which pave the way for a digitally-driven organization.

 Data analytics is important for organizations because it helps to,

 - Reduce costs by identifying redundant processes or operations